-Dr Gregory Riggins lab at John Hopkins was known for researching gene mutations that cause cancer as well as to develop new medications in preclinical setting before suggesting them for further clinical trials.
+Dr. Gregory Riggins lab at John Hopkins was known for researching gene mutations that cause cancer as well as for developing new medications in the preclinical setting before suggesting them for further clinical trials.

-The scientists investigated the possible cause of this interesting event and found out that the mice were pre-treated with a veterinary anthelmintic medication – fenbendazole.
+The researchers investigated the possible cause of this interesting event and found out that the mice were pre-treated with a veterinary anthelmintic medication – fenbendazole.

-This interesting accidental discovery lead the researchers to more studies directed to the anticancer effect of fenbendazole and other benzimidazole compounds such as mebendazole, albendazole, niclosamide and ivermectin.
+This accidental discovery led the scientists in directing more studies towards the anticancer effect of fenbendazole and other benzimidazole compounds such as mebendazole, albendazole, niclosamide and ivermectin.
+(Source)

-According to the scientists, fenbendazole has a high safety margin and most of animals, including humans, tolerate this substance quite well.
-Previous safety studies in laboratory animals have shown that this de-worming drug has a high degree of safety and low toxicity risk.
+According to scientists, fenbendazole has a high safety margin and most of the animals as well as humans tolerate this substance quite well.
+Previous safety studies in laboratory rodents have shown that this de-worming drug has a high degree of safety and a low toxicity risk.

-In the last decade, fenbendazole has gained popularity over the world as one of the choices to help cancer patients.
-Nevertheless, the data on fenbendazole efficacy is quite scarce as the drug is already widely available over the world and pharmaceutical companies cannot patent it to make additional profit.
-Therefore, no large investors have appeared in making further steps in uncovering the information on how fenbendazole could be applied in everyday practice to keep cancer at bay.
+In the last decade, fenbendazole has gained popularity all over the world as one of the available choices in helping cancer patients.
+Nevertheless, the data on fenbendazole efficacy is quite scarce as the drug is already widely available, has an expired patent and pharmaceutical companies couldn’t make profit from additional research.
+Therefore, no large investors have appeared to be making further steps in uncovering the information on how fenbendazole could be applied in everyday practice to keep cancer at bay.

-Currently, people in social media are sharing their experiences about this old medication and its use in their journey against cancer.
-Luckily, there is sufficient toxicology and pre-clinical data that can guide people willing to try this veterinary drug out on how to prevent side-effects as well as gain a broader understanding on how it could aid in cancer treatment.
+Currently, people are openly sharing their experiences related to this old medication and its use in their journey against cancer.
+Luckily, there is sufficient toxicological and pre-clinical data that can guide those willing to try this veterinary drug out on how to take it safely as well as how it could aid in cancer treatment.

-Ultimately, additional clinical studies could finally answer the main questions on how this compound could serve those in need.
+Ultimately, only additional clinical studies could finally answer the main questions on how this compound could be incorporated into clinical practice to serve those in need.